 A large mass of waste matter has become wedged in the toilet bowl.
 It won’t flush away, and nothing seems to shift it.

 There are a couple of ways to deal with a blocked toilet bowl.
 The first is to wait and let gravity take its course.
 The matter will disintegrate over time and eventually fall down the drain.

 This is the slowest method and could take several days.
 Not ideal if you only have one toilet and the family is bursting for a wee.

-The second way is to plunge the blockage with a plunger like this Nirox twin set to force the waste material down the drain.
+The second way is to plunge the blockage with a plunger like this Clorox to force the waste material down the drain.

 The third method involves using a drain snake, like this Omont Clog Remover.
 It feeds along the waste line, dislodging the blockage.
 It is an ideal tool for clogs just out of reach, lodged further down the pipe.

 The final technique is to fill a five-gallon bucket with hot water and pour it down the toilet from height.
 The force of the water should break up the mass and push it down the drain.

 The inlet holes are where the water enters the bowl when you flush the handle.
 These holes are small and can easily become clogged.